-The Municipality has 10 CDWs (Community Development Workers) that provide a foundation for at least 10 wards.
+The Municipality has 14 Community Development Workers (CDWs) that provide a foundation for at least 14 wards.
+These Community Development Workers does also give support to neighbouring wards.
 The deployment of managers to war rooms is being pursued and managers are to act as mentors for the war rooms.
 In addition, all Departments sit in the LTT.
 More details in respect of OSS are provided in section 5 of this report.

-Batho -Pele Principles
+7.44.1 Batho -Pele Principles